 This criteria is somewhat unclear.
 We have sought clarification and will update as appropriate.
 Under the "Energy" section, construction is considered essential if the services relate to "energy sector fuels".
 Construction is also considered "essential" for renewable energy infrastructure under the "Electricity Industry" section.
 The "Public Works" section adds a limited number of activities to those found under the "Construction-Related Activities" section.
 In short, you must carefully read each section to ascertain whether your construction activities are "essential."

 The firm's Construction Practice is ready to advise and answer any questions you may have.
-For additional information and resources, visit the firm's COVID-19 Advisory Group page.

-Date Created

-April 1, 2020
+Date Created April 1, 2020